5 Things to Know About Metro by T-Mobile Home Internet

 Final Thoughts

-Metro by T-Mobile’s home internet service is worth considering for price-sensitive customers, particularly if you already have a voice line with Metro or are eligible for the ACP discount.
+Metro by T-Mobile’s home internet service is worth considering for price-sensitive customers, particularly if you already have a voice line with Metro.

 Here’s a recap of the main differences between Metro by T-Mobile Home Internet and T-Mobile Home Internet: